geostyler/geostyler-legend/README.md

 The `legendItemTextSize` refers to the legend item's associated text font size.
 It's optional.

 You can use this package to export your legend as image.
-To do that, if you don't know how many legend item you will have, you can define `maxColumnWidth` to `'fit-content'`.
-This option permits to auto define width of each column depending on its content. if this option is enabled, the first number in `size` array will be ignored.
+To do that, if you don't know how many legend items you will have, you can define `maxColumnWidth` to `'fit-content'`.
+This option permits to auto define the width of each column depending on its content.
+If this option is enabled, the first number in `size` array will be ignored.

 Example :